Heal Yourself and Become Superman with Specialized Probiotics

 Supports Healthy LDL Particle Size

-Lactobacillus reuteri 30242 has been shown to support healthy apoB-100 levels, which may help to maintain healthy LDL particle size.
+Lactobacillus reuteri 30242 has been shown to support healthy apoB-100 levels, which may help to keep up healthy LDL particle size.

 Maintains a Healthy Inflammatory Response